WanionTechnologies/Encryptable/docs/COMPLIANCE_ANALYSIS.md

 ### 1️⃣ PCI-DSS (Payment Card Industry Data Security Standard)
 - **Strong encryption:** All sensitive data can be encrypted with keys derived from user credentials.
-- **Zero-knowledge:** The server never stores cryptographic keys or credentials, eliminating insider risk.
+- **Request-scoped (transient) knowledge:** The server never persistently stores cryptographic keys or credentials, eliminating insider risk.
 - **No key custodians:** No administrators or systems have access to keys, meeting and exceeding PCI-DSS 3.5.2.
 - **Key rotation:** Rotation is performed via user password change, which can be aligned with password expiration policies (e.g., 90-180 days), meeting PCI-DSS 3.6.4.
 - **No key storage risk:** No need for key-encrypting keys (KEK) or HSM for key storage.